What is Vein Disease?

 - Deep vein thrombosis (DVT): DVT happens when a blood clot forms in your arms or legs.
 Improperly functioning valves can contribute to this problem by allowing blood to pool.
 If you have varicose veins your chance of getting deep vein thrombosis (DVT) is five times higher.
 DVT can migrate and cause a pulmonary embolism.

-What Symptoms Will I Experience?
+What Symptoms Will I Experience with a Vein Disease?

 As blood vessels start to swell, this can lead to aching or throbbing pain.
 Here are a few additional warning signs: